hugomaiavieira/batraquio/README.md

 This...

-    def             it should return the sum of two numbers

-This...

-    it should return the sum of two numbers:

-This...

     def it should return the sum of two numbers ():

 Or many combinations of fails syntax that you will have this: